ZihaoH/High-order-OWAN/README.md

 ``` python
 python3 test.py -m_path './trained_model/best_model.pth.tar' -m_id 2 -l 10 -cn 'moderate'
 ```
 The trained model parameters in "trained_model" are for 3 distortion dataset.
+And these two files are all for 2-order H-OWAN which have CP structure, 10 blocks and shares parameters. `./trained_model/best_model.pth.tar` is for `./model/model_2order_ming.py`, and `/trained_model/best_model_function_version.tar` is for `./model/model_2order_test_conv.py`.
+These two model structures are the same, but the second one uses `tensor1x1_conv.py`.
+Although the first one also uses tensor 1x1 conv, the tensor 1x1 conv method is not encapsulated as a function.
+But they do the same performance.